 Our family favorite ice cream stop is the Pied Piper Creamery.
 Tucked away in Berry Hill, one of Nashville’s quirky business districts, the PPC expanded on the original version that has blessed East Nashville for years.
 With flavors like Baklava, Pancakes, Halepeño, Little Debbie Does Dallas or Red Velvet Elvis, we always taste 4 or 5 before deciding what to order.

-Last week was Fall break for the kids, so we made a afternoon run to the PPC for probably our last ice cream outing of 2011 (I got 2 scoops, Baklava and Mocha).
-On our way home the sun hovered bright and low over south Nashville’s hilly spine, and from the back of the minivan my 10 year old daughter said,
+Way back in 2011, during the Fall Break for the kids, we made an afternoon run to the PPC for probably our last ice cream outing of the year (I got 2 scoops: Baklava and Mocha).
+On our way home the sun hovered bright and low over south Nashville’s hilly spine, and from the back of the minivan my 10-year-old daughter said,

 “Hmmmm, what a beautiful sunset on a cloudless sky,”